 Boston born, Brooke grew up between the United States and Zimbabwe, Africa.
 A former journalist for Pulse and published under assorted noms de plume, Calder is often best remembered for her feminist, spoken word series Burning Shakespeare, which debuted on MPR in 1999.
 Spotted by Sursumcorda Records entrepreneur David Wesley, she became one of the label's first female talents and an outspoken advocate for artists' rights in the digital age.

 Following a studio apprenticeship with Morris Hayes, Calder interned in the PR and A&R departments of Twin/Tone Records.
 She next embraced a songwriting career, collaborating with Monte Moir (The Time), Rick McCollum (Afghan Whigs), Phil Solem (The Rembrandts), John Matthews (The Cuban Boys) and more.
-She also fronted live acts Lolly Pop, POP INC., glean, as well as industrial outfit A*O*A as well as darkwave duo The Red Hour.
+She also fronted live acts POP INC., glean, A*O*A as well as darkwave duo The Red Hour.

-During the pandemic, Calder penned liner notes for Jean-Marc Lederman's The Hopeless Voyage of The Titanic.
-She also created the electronic music imprint Manual Control Records, published Poems About Boys and most recently collaborated with BBC award-winning director Martin Gooch on "Everybody Loves Dancing".
-When not treasure hunting, waxing poetic, or playing "Lady Boss" at Manual Control, Brooke is a fan of Art, Cinema, Science Fiction, pointy toe shoes, and occasionally, the Oxford comma.
+During the pandemic, Calder penned liner notes for Jean-Marc Lederman's The Hopeless Voyage of The Titanic, co-founded the electronic label Manual Control Records, published Poems About Boys and most recently collaborated with BBC award-winning director Martin Gooch on "Everybody Loves Dancing".
+When not treasure hunting for vintage bobs, waxing poetic, or playing "Lady Boss" at Manual Control, Brooke is a fan of Art, Cinema, Science Fiction, pointy toe shoes, and occasionally, the Oxford comma.